dseeni/TechArtDemos/README.md

 A rare topological case wherein there are more than 4 edges connected to one Edge-Vertex (see example below).

-In this instance UnChamfer will run a skew lines solver on each potential edge option, and select the edge that yields the minimum distance to intersection (CPA), assuming no intersection is found.
+In this instance, UnChamfer will run a skew lines solver on each potential edge option, and select the edge that yields the minimum distance to intersection (CPA), assuming no intersection is found.
 ```